nus-cs2113-AY2021S1/tp/docs/UserGuide.md

     ```
     DietBook is currently empty.
     ```

-### Features related to nutritional intake and recommendation
+### Features related to nutritional intake calculation and recommendation

 To get recommended calorie intake: recommend
-* Example of usage :
+* Example of usage : recommend
 * Output :
     ```
     Hi Jack!